Is an African safari safe? It's a bucket list vacation…

 Okay, I’ll admit that I did not find this piece of advice in any of the literature.
 Apparently, the business of being happy over the holidays is serious stuff.
 But this idea is not inconsistent with the season.
 Afterall, there’s a reindeer named Vixen and kissing under the mistletoe is a time honoured tradition.
 So, grab some mistletoe or any reasonable facsimile, and enjoy some holiday cheer.

 Research has found that doing kind deeds for others not only helps them, it boosts your happiness too.
 It feels good to make a difference in the lives of others.
 It need not be a big production.
 Small, every day acts of kindness will fit the bill.
-In Canada, many people are preparing to welcome Syrian refugee families.
-For example, one community has started a campaign, which is spreading across the country, to knit 25,000 tuques (Canadian for woolen hat) — one for every Syrian refugee coming to Canada.
+In Canada, many people prepared to welcome Syrian refugee families by knitting tuques (Canadian for woolen hat) — one for every Syrian refugee that came to Canada.

 But, baby, it’s cold outside, at least in the northern hemisphere.
 Even so, you will benefit from some time outside on most days.
 Spending time in nature has been shown to lower your stress level and lift your mood.
 Not only that, the fresh air wakes you up, kicks your brain into high gear and increases your creativity.
 So, bundle up (wear a tuque!) and get out there.